-The purpose of this paper is to examine the correspondence between strict and non-strict outranking relations.
+Although co-duality does not yield a straightforward correspondence between strict and non-strict outranking relations, it is an important tool to study it and also obtain new axiomatic characterizations of strict and non-strict outranking relations.
+The rest of the paper is organized as follows.
 After notation is presented in the next section, we discuss this question in an informal way in Section 3, using definitions of strict and non-strict outranking relations that respectively encompass the relations yielded by the TACTIC and ELECTRE methods.
-In Section 4, we recall what is needed from our previous axiomatic work and analyze in depth the relationship between strict and non-strict outranking relations mainly using co-duality.
+In Section 4, we recall what is needed from our previous axiomatic work and analyze in a formal way the relationship between strict and non-strict outranking relations mainly using coduality.
 This analysis leads us to the definition and characterization of a new model for preference relations (strict and non-strict concordance relations with "bonus").
 Finally, we draw some conclusions and present perspectives for future research.